Extreme value theory for singular subspace estimation in the matrix denoising model: Preliminaries

 \cref{body-assumption:noise} posits Gaussian noise which is by far the most common and widely studied setting considered in the matrix denoising literature.
-The non-increasing ordering of the noise parameters $(\sigma_{i})_{i \in \dpar{m}}$ holds without loss of generality and is made for notational convenience, since it can always be achieved by applying an appropriate permutation.
+The ordering of the noise variances is made for notational convenience and holds without loss of generality, since it can always be achieved by applying an appropriate permutation.
 Here, the influence of the multiplicity $\mul$ on the permissible structure of the covariance matrix $\m{D}$ reflects a trade-off between flexibility and specificity when modeling the signal and noise.
+We emphasize that there are no restrictions on the multiplicities of the other non-zero signal singular values $s_{1}, \dots, s_{r-\mul}$ when $r \geq \mul + 1$.

 \cref{body-assumption:matrix-size} posits that the matrix dimensions grow at a comparable rate.
-This is another standard condition in the literature and is used here to enable studying the concentration properties of linear and quadratic forms involving $\m{E}$ and $\m{E}\T$.
+This condition is often encountered in the existing literature and is used here to enable studying the concentration properties of linear and quadratic forms involving $\m{E}$ and $\m{E}\T$.

-\cref{body-assumption:delocalization} prevents localization of mass or energy in the individual entries and rows of the matrices of left and right singular vectors.
-Assumptions of this type are ubiquitous in the modern literature on entrywise and row-wise matrix perturbation analysis, extending well beyond the matrix denoising problem studied in this paper.
-Here, delocalization enables the establishment of uniform row-wise error bounds (see \cref{body-lemma:first-order-approximation}), an important tool and precursor to our subsequent asymptotic distributional theory and methodology for hypothesis testing.
+\cref{body-assumption:delocalization} posits a mild upper bound on the permitted localization of mass or energy in the individual entries and rows of the matrices of left and right signal singular vectors.
+This assumption allows the entries of the signal singular vectors to be highly non-uniform in magnitude, preventing only near-localization edge cases.
+Assumptions of this type (moreover, often stronger assumptions requiring delocalization) are ubiquitous in the modern literature on entry-wise and row-wise matrix perturbation analysis, extending well beyond the matrix denoising problem studied in this paper.
+Here, the condition on $\mu$ is crucial in our development of asymptotic distributional theory, rather than for preliminary singular subspace perturbation analysis.

-\cref{body-assumption:snr} posits that the smallest non-zero signal singular value diverges sufficiently quickly (namely, slightly faster than the rate $\sigma \sqrt{n}$) and can be interpreted as a form of population-level signal strength.
-The assumptions on the rank and condition number of the signal matrix further control the complexity of the model.
-Assumptions of this type, too, are pervasive in the literature on spectral methods.
+\cref{body-assumption:snr} posits that the smallest non-zero signal singular value diverges sufficiently quickly, interpretable as a form of population-level signal strength.
+Conditions of this type, too, are pervasive in the literature on spectral methods.
+Concretely, when $\mul, r, \mu \simeq 1$, then $s_{r}$ is required to grow only slightly faster than the noise level rate $\sigma \sqrt{n}$ which reflects the operator norm concentration of $\m{E}$ when $n$ and $m$ are comparable.

-All of the above assumptions are standard and well-motivated by the existing literature; see \cref{body-section:related_work} for a detailed though incomplete list of references.
-Nevertheless, these assumptions will subsequently be revisited and discussed in more detail throughout this paper.